What should you bring with you, and what should you definitely leave at home when you are visiting Dubai?

 - A hair tie – ladies with long hair in the heat, you’ll know exactly why!

 - Moisturisers and skincare products – especially if you are not used to the heat, take extra good care of your skin.
-The sun is not as penetrating as it is in Australia, for example, but you will certainly burn if you’re out all day.
+The sun is not as penetrating as it is in Australia, for example, but you will certainly burn if you’re out in it all day.

 - Sunscreen – on top of normal fountains or moisturiser SPF for your face, any length of time out in the sun you will want to lather on the sunscreen.
 We like Sun Bum Reef Safe for all the family.